 The best places to run in Budapest are all centrally located.
-The highlight is Margaret Island, a recreational mecca with several km of trails with great river and city views.
+The highlight is Margaret Island, a recreational mecca in the middle of the Danube with several km of trails, and a 5.3 km rubberized running track around the perimeter with great river and city views.
 There is also excellent running along the Danube, on both sides, although one should look carefully at our guide to learn the best sections.
 There are also some great parks for running: City Park (Varosliget), Bikás Park, and Orczy Park.
 And for some hills, head to Gellért Hill in Buda and run up to the Citudella (fort), or enjoy the more expansive Normafa park, a few km west of the city.
-One thing that’s unique about running in Budapest is that there are many places with rubberized running tracks, which are dedicated paths for runners.
-The longest is 5.3 km on Margaret Island.
-Many of these tracks also feature an open air fitness park, with machines for exercising.
+For an iconic long run, one can incorporate Gellért Hill, the Buda Castle, Danube Path, and Margaret Island, all of which are in our Runseeing Tour.

-There is excellent transportation in Budapest.
-Metros, trams, buses, and trains.
-All of our routes are accessible by public transport, and one really does not need a car if staying in the metro area.
+There is excellent transportation in Budapest, consisting of a subway, plus trams, buses, and trains.
+All of our routes are accessible by public transport, and one really does not need a car if staying in the central area.